landsmanv/jablotron/README.md

 based64 acessToken required in header (jablotron amFibG90cm9uOnRyb24= or batman YmF0bWFuOnJvYmlu)

-'content-type: application/json' and other have to be specified in header too
+'content-type: application/json' and other have to be specified

 # POST monitoredEndpoint #
 #Import one Url for user batman, name, monitoredInterval, Url have to be specified in data part